Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

 Cohesive visitor communications strategy

-For the first time, with Signagelive digital signage, the Appledore team has also been able to roll out a more cohesive visitor communications strategy, and proactively drive traffic to other RNLI visitor touch points.
+For the first time, with Signagelive Digital Signage, the Appledore team has also been able to roll out a more cohesive visitor communications strategy, and proactively drive traffic to other RNLI visitor touch points.
 This includes the off-site RNLI Gift Shop that’s located in a nearby outlet shopping centre.

 Drawing on the platform’s content tools, the team has built on the visual impact of this advertising and other content, overlaying, for instance, the on-screen image with a touch of ocean spray to keep the maritime theme front of mind.

-Of the Signagelive-powered digital signage, Tim Baker, Signagelive Marketing Manager said: “It’s truly been a privilege to be a part of this project.
-We often hear about how digital signage solutions can transform businesses, but what’s often overlooked is what it can do for not-for-profit organisations and charities.
+Of the Signagelive-powered Digital Signage, Tim Baker, Signagelive Marketing Manager said: “It’s truly been a privilege to be a part of this project.
+We often hear about how Digital Signage solutions can transform businesses, but what’s often overlooked is what it can do for not-for-profit organisations and charities.
 With the Appledore Lifeboat Station, we clearly see the potential for it to drive engagement and fundraising.
 Remotely accessible, and packed full of content tools for users of all abilities, cloud-based solutions offer out-of- the-box support and can work seamlessly with a whole host of screen and media player brands.
 With some CMS companies like ours now also becoming ISO27001 certified, we can also offer the highest data protection standards.”

-Meller concludes: “We couldn’t have anticipated the difference digital signage would make.
+Meller concludes: “We couldn’t have anticipated the difference Digital Signage would make.
 In the space of a couple of short months, we have been able to create more content and display it via a more engaging medium, as well as step up our fundraising efforts.
 It’s helped us strengthen our ties to the local community, as well as bring our team closer together.

 Best of all, it’s been easy to use and low maintenance, enabling us to get on with our volunteer jobs.